belzecue/Terrain3D_wiki/Home.md

 # Terrain3D Online Documentation

-All API documentation lives in this wiki for now, as there currently is no way to get documentation into the live help inside of Godot for GDExtensions.
+All documentation lives in this wiki for now, as there currently is no way to get documentation into the live help inside of Godot for GDExtensions.

 See the readme for [Requirements](https://github.com/outobugi/Terrain3D#requirements) and [Installation](https://github.com/outobugi/Terrain3D#installation--setup).